"How to get the most out of your visit to the Xmas Market."

 Free wristbands are available from: Park & Ride stations, the Tourist Information Centre in Castle Square and from Stewards at all entrances to the market.

 Lincoln City Council operates a strict “no pets allowed into the Lincoln Christmas Market – apart from Guide Dogs” policy.

-If you plan to come to the Xmas Market by car, road closures mean that you will be unable to park anywhere near the market.
-A very efficient Park & Ride is operated from the Lincolnshire Showground to the Christmas Market.
-Buses run every 7 minutes/or when the bus is full – whichever is the quickest.
+If you plan to come to the Xmas Market by car, road closures mean that the closest you’ll be able to park is at Lindum Sports Club – around a ten minute walk from the market.
+If not, a very efficient Park & Ride is operated from the Lincolnshire Showground to the Christmas Market.
+Buses run every seven minutes/when the bus is full – whichever is the quickest.